 Midi Restaurant & Wine Bar is the place to go for fine dining, but the Brewhouse is such a convivial place we couldn’t resist returning there for dinner.
 Lake Superior Brewing Co. made Fitger's a real brewery again in 1994, but it outgrew the building and moved; now, the Brewhouse serves its own lagers, stouts and IPAs.

 We sampled them in 10-ounce glasses and ate a mushroom-Swiss burger and fish and chips.
 After a while, musician Charlie Parr arrived and began playing a lively brand of blues.

 For a Wednesday in November, there was a lot going on.
 Across the hall, novice salsa dancers were getting lessons at the Red Star Lounge, a sliver of a room that makes up for its size with its sleek design.

 The next morning was mild, so we nabbed some pastries from Fitger’s continental buffet and went strolling along the Lakewalk to Canal Park, where On the Canal day spa operates out of a small brick building left over from Canal Park’s warehouse days.

-Judy and I had split our half-day package into two days, so we went back to Shear Katz.
+Judy and I had split our half-day package into two days, so we went back to the spa.
 Judy went for a massage, and I went to get a makeup lesson, since I hadn't changed my beauty routine since I was 12.
 As the aesthetician brushed color around my eyes, she discussed concepts of beauty.